sofiechan home

 It seems to me that there have been several conversations here lately that circle back to the idea of lessons from the Other as one part of progress.
 It seems to come down to the idea that America, embarking on its own Century of Humiliation, or at least i...

-posted 11mo ago with 1 reply
+posted 13mo ago with 1 reply ideology philosophy history

 Learning from the Ot